-Residents may in special circumstances need to be moved from one room to another.
+Residents may in special circumstances need to be moved from one room to another or from our residential home to our nursing/specialist homes.
 This would be for identified care needs, resident, family/friends wishes and would only be done after due consultation with everyone involved.